sergiosouzalima/nim-nimble-on-netlify/README.md

    ```
 7. In your browser, load file public/index.html

-## Want to see this web page on line?
+## Do you want to see this web page on line?

 ### How to use
 * Fork or copy this repository.